andreasfor/cicd_code_release/README.md

 - Paste your path in the variable src_path_str
 - Run file
 - If the Dir exists and all characters is a match then your PYTHONPATH is set appropriately

+## Demo 3,
+See the workflow file.
+The code is based on this blog: https://pytest-with-eric.com/integrations/pytest-github-actions/